yum-food/TaSTT/README.md

      want to speak).
 3. General usability features.
    1. Error detection & correction.
-   2. Text-to-text interface.
-Type in terminal, show in game.
+   2. ~~Text-to-text interface.
+Type in terminal, show in game.~~ DONE
 4. Optimization
    1. Utilize the avatar 3.0 SDK's ability to drive parameters to reduce the total # of parameters (and therefore OSC messages & sync events).
 Note that the parameter memory usage may not decrease.
 5. Bugfixes
+   1. The whisper STT says "Thank you." when there's no audio?